passiomatic/videobox/README.md

 `make install-deps`

+Finally, run the web interface in debug mode:

+`make`

 When you are done you can exit the virtual enviroment with the `deactivate` command.

 ### Where to find Videobox data